FaceShield: Explainable Face Anti-Spoofing with Multimodal Large Language Models: Abstract

 Face anti-spoofing (FAS) is crucial for protecting facial recognition systems from presentation attacks.
 Previous methods approached this task as a classification problem, lacking interpretability and reasoning behind the predicted results.
 Recently, multimodal large language models (MLLMs) have shown strong capabilities in perception, reasoning, and decision-making in visual tasks.
 However, there is currently no universal and comprehensive MLLM and dataset specifically designed for FAS task.
-To address this gap, we propose \mllm, a MLLM for FAS, along with the corresponding pre-training and supervised fine-tuning (SFT) datasets, \datasetpre\ and \datasetsft. \mllm\ is capable of determining the authenticity of faces, identifying types of spoofing attacks, providing reasoning for its judgments, and detecting attack areas.
+To address this gap, we propose FaceShield, a MLLM for FAS, along with the corresponding pre-training and supervised fine-tuning (SFT) datasets, FaceShield-pre10K and FaceShield-sft45K.
+FaceShield is capable of determining the authenticity of faces, identifying types of spoofing attacks, providing reasoning for its judgments, and detecting attack areas.
 Specifically, we employ spoof-aware vision perception (SAVP) that incorporates both the original image and auxiliary information based on prior knowledge.
 We then use an prompt-guided vision token masking (PVTM) strategy to random mask vision tokens, thereby improving the model's generalization ability.
-We conducted extensive experiments on three benchmark datasets, demonstrating that \mllm\ significantly outperforms previous deep learning models and general MLLMs on four FAS tasks, i.e., \cls, \attack, \reason, and \loc.
-Our instruction datasets, protocols, and codes will be released soon.
+We conducted extensive experiments on three benchmark datasets, demonstrating that FaceShield significantly outperforms previous deep learning models and general MLLMs on four FAS tasks, i.e., coarse-grained classification, fine-grained classification, reasoning, and attack localization.
+Our instruction datasets, protocols, and codes will be released at \url{https://github.com/Why0912/FaceShield}.